 Forget the Film, Watch the Titles! is a project dedicated to the art of title design and its creators.
-The website features a growing collection of title sequences from past and present; a series of short documentaries about title designers filmed in L.A., Barcelona, Paris, London and Amsterdam; and numerous in depth ‘making of’ articles that document the process of creating a title sequence from concept to final delivery.
+Launched in 2006, the recently renewed website features a growing collection of over 200 title sequences and behind-the-scenes content, offering a unique glimpse into the people, ideas and processes behind their creation.
+A fantastic USP is the ongoing series of short documentaries about the world’s leading title designers.

 A Little History